I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 I recall the headline in one of those sensationalist magazines you see for five marks at the grocer's stall.
 I just skimmed the story, but I wasn't sure if it was fact or fiction.
 The details seemed spurious.

-Those writers have a knack for spinning stories like cotton candy.
+Those writers have a knack for spinning stories.

 I'm jealous.
-A little flair for yellow journalism could make grant-writing more appealing than pulling teeth.
+A little flair for yellow journalism could make me enjoy grant-writing more than pulling teeth.

 But anyway, the point was that nothing actually sensational happened in Bara Portcullis, although that was probably what was so sensational about it.